Neeraj711/Spring-Boot-Redis-Repository-/README.md

      -H "Content-Type: application/json" \
      -d '{"name": "Alice", "email": "alice@example.com"}' ✅ Output: Redis Keys
-Redis keys are automatically stored with the prefix "User:", and all data is managed in Redis itself.
+Redis keys are automatically stored with the prefix "Product:", and all data is managed in Redis itself.